winkelict/ADXL362/README.md

 ## Goals / Philosophy
 - Functions / parameters should not allow options/combinations that the accelerometer cannot execute
+- As many default values for parameters as possible, in order from most to least used (estimated) allowing for quick implementation for most use cases while still enabling all functionality.
-- Inuitive usage of all code, functions, parameters
+- Intuitive usage of all code, functions, parameters
   - when not in conflict with first rule, use datasheet terminology
 - All functions return a unique negative status (if possible) value when an error occured, and exit the function immediately after that
   - this makes it easy to look for which problem occured and fix it